rppicomidi/midi2usbhub/README.md

 Use a Raspberry Pi Pico to interconnect MIDI devices via a USB hub or old school MIDI.

 This project uses a Pico board, a micro USB to USB A adapter, and a powered USB hub to run software that routes MIDI data among all the devices connected to the hub.
+There is a UART DIN MIDI IN and a UART DIN MIDI OUT, so you can connect to old school MIDI too.
+You can route the UART MIDI the same way your route USB MIDI.
-You configure the routing with command line interpreter commands through a serial port terminal.
+You configure the routing with command line interpreter (CLI) commands through a serial port terminal.

 The software uses some of the Pico board's program flash for a file system to store configurations in presets.
 If you save your settings to a preset, then the midi2usbhub software will automatically reload the last saved preset on startup and when you plug a Connected MIDI Device to the hub.
 You can back up any or all of your presets to a USB Flash drive connected to the USB hub.
 Presets are stored in JSON format.
-There is a UART DIN MIDI IN and a UART DIN MIDI OUT, so you can connect to old school MIDI too.
-You can route the UART MIDI the same way your route USB MIDI.

 # Project Status
+24-Nov-2022
+- All features implemented except future features
+- Need to clean up code and documentation and fix issues.
+- Need to document the hardware.
+- I have seen an assert that happens sometimes at startup with many devices plugged to the hub.
+Need to figure that one out especially because it causes a crash.

 22-Nov-2022
 You can now save and load setups using Pico program flash storage.
 The last preset save or loaded will be remembered on startup or when a device is plugged or unplugged.